diskuv/dkml-install-api/README.md

-# DKML Install API 0.4.0
+# DkML Install API 0.4.0

-The DKML Install API lets you take the tools you know (OCaml and Opam) and well-known¹ installer generators, to generate a installer for your OCaml project.
+The DkML Install API lets you take the tools you know (OCaml and Opam) and well-known¹ installer generators, to generate a installer for your OCaml project.